 In ancient sources, one can find several theories on the death of Rome’s founder and first king Romulus.
-He is said to die at the age of 55 after reigning 37 years (five of them with Titus Tatius as his peer), on the 7th of July.
+He is said to have died at the age of 55 after reigning 37 years (five of them with Titus Tatius as his peer), on the 7th of July.
 The authors agree that he did not die of natural causes, but disagree on actual events.
 Let me introduce the possibilities:

-- Ascend to the heaven
+1. Ascend to heaven

 The poet Ovid, in his Metamorphoses left us the most artistic account on the most fantastic version of Romulus’ end mentioned by the historians.
 According to this story, Romulus didn’t die a natural death but was brought to heaven by his divine father Mars, where he became a god named Quirinus.
 His wife Hersilia followed him soon after and also became a goddess – Hora.